fnik9801/fnik9801.github.io-original-/teaching.md

     <li> MTHE217 - Algebraic structures with applications</li>
   </ul>

-The tutorials I lead often consisted of group discussion/activities where I would let the students work on a selection of curated problems that I would chose to give them practice applying important concepts.
-As needed, I would supplement these activities with mini-lectures to explain the technical material from the course or to clarify any misconceptions.
+<p>The tutorials I lead often consisted of group discussion/activities where I would let the students work on a selection of curated problems that I would chose to give them practice applying important concepts.
+As
+needed, I would supplement these activities with mini-lectures to explain the technical material from the course or to clarify any misconceptions.</p>

-Office hours were run in a very similar way.
+<p> Office hours were run in a very similar way.
 Typically, these were smaller groups (5-15) students so the emphasis was normally on addressing specific problems.
-For project based courses (such as the Mathematical modeling course), office hours were focused on helping students improve their communication skills by providing a space for the students to share what they were working on and soliciting feedback.
+For project based courses (such as the Mathematical
+modeling course), office hours were focused on helping students improve their communication skills by providing a space for the students to share what they were working on and soliciting feedback.</p>

 <h3> University of Toronto </h3>